-There is no formal qualification and students will be able to work at their own pace.
-The course provides space, equipment and directed learning with critical feedback, along with professional development advice.
+There will be no test/examination associated with this course and students will be able to work at their own pace.

 Courses costing more than £100 can usually be paid for in instalments.
 Please contact the College for details.

-If you have any questions about this course or any aspects of studying at York College please email email@example.com or call (01904) 770400.
+If you have any further questions about York College please email email@example.com or call (01904) 770770.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.